ibrahimethemhamamci/GenerateCT/README.md

 ## Generated Dataset

-You can download generated dataset with 2286 generated CT volumes and their corresponding input texts here:
+You can download generated dataset with 2286 generated CT volumes and their corresponding text prompts here:

 - [Generated dataset](https://huggingface.co/generatect/GenerateCT/tree/main/generated_data) used in the supplementary.